waikato-datamining/adams-base/adams-core/src/site/md/HOWTO make a release.md

   bin/launcher.sh -main adams.core.ClassLister -super adams.data.conversion.Conversion > conversions.txt
   ```

-* create a new directory on sf.net and upload the following files:
+* create a new directory on sf.net and upload the -bin.zip files:

+  * adams-base-all
+  * adams-addons-all
-  * -bin.zip
+  * adams-annotator
-  * -doc.zip
+  * adams-ml-app
-  * -flows.jar
+  * adams-spectral-app

 * create a README.md (markdown style) and upload this to the sf.net directory
   as well